In Malaga there are a lot of Museums and galleries. We made a top 5 museums to visit in Malaga. Go check them out!

 If you are interested why don’t you check out our blog post for the free entry times here to save some money.

 Of course we have to start with Pablo Ruiz Picasso who is one of the most famous people born in Malaga.
-The collection of more than 200 art pieces provide a great overview of Picasso’s work and his development as an artist.
-At the end of the tour you can enjoy a cup of coffee (very common thing to do in Spain) surrounded by pigeons that Picasso and his father displayed a great deal of attention to.
+The collection of more than 200 art pieces provide a great overview of Picasso’s work.
+Also about his development as an artist.
+At the end of the tour you can enjoy a cup of coffee what as a matter of fact is very common thing to do in Spain.
+You can be surrounded by pigeons that Picasso and his father displayed a great deal of attention to.

-Just a few minutes from Museo Picasso next to the Plaza de la Merced you can visit Picasso’s birthplace.
-It is designed to recreate the link of Picasso with his childhood, his family, his origin and his homeland with original objects from his childhood.
+In addition from the Museo Picasso next to the Plaza de la Merced you can visit Picasso’s birthplace.
+It is designed to recreate the link of Picasso’s Childhood.
+Not only his childhood but also his family, his origin and his homeland with original objects from his childhood.

-The extensive collection perfectly summarises 19th-century Spanish art with many of the pieces depicting the life in Andalucía more than 100 years ago.
-It is located in the 16th-century palace of Villalón in the heart of Málaga.
+The extensive collection perfectly summarises 19th-century Spanish art.
+Many of the pieces depicting the life in Andalucía more than 100 years ago.
+Furthermore it is located in the 16th-century palace of Villalón in the heart of Málaga.

-The museum is the first European branch of the State Russian Museum which houses 100 pieces dating from the 15th to 20th centuries specially selected for Málaga covering every period of Russian art.
+The museum is the first European branch of the State Russian Museum.
+The museum houses 100 pieces dating from the 15th to 20th centuries specially selected for Málaga covering every period of Russian art.